History in the making

 The directors of the other Berlinale sections were involved in the project as well, so that besides the complete Competition programme and a selection of Panorama films, the entire Kinderfilmfest line-up and a large part of the Forum programme were also shown in East Berlin.
 The Berlinale was given use of the Kosmos, Colosseum and Kino International cinemas free of charge.
 In return, the income from the ticket sales remained with the East Berlin local film authority, which also took over the advertising in the Eastern part of the city.

-Historically most significant, but cineastically modest
+Historically most significant, but cineastically modes

 In his catalogue forward, Moritz de Hadeln wrote that he “look[ed] forward to the reactions of the East German audiences, who can complete and correct our view of cinema”.
 No one could continue thinking of himself “as an islander”, he continued, everything was changing and needed to be rethought.
 “The Festival is taking on a pioneering role” in this process “and indicating possible new directions”.